Elliesaur/Detox/README.md

 When the bot joins a server you'll need to set the log channel before anything can happen.
 All commands are case insensitive.
 Arguments to them are not.

-All commands excluding !SetToxChannel **must** be executed from the log channel.
+All commands excluding !SetToxChannel and !RemoveTox **must** be executed from the log channel.

 # Blacklist System